SherG/sherrieg/content/blog/marco-rubio-gmail/index.md

 <details><summary>What's "deliverability?"</summary><br/>
 <p>Deliverability, often expressed as a percentage, refers to how many emails (in a measurement set, such as a campaign) wind up in the inbox vs. in the spam folder or undelivered.
-It includes anything you do to maximize that total number or percentage.</p>
+It includes anything you do to maximize that number.</p>
 <p>Here's a more formal definition: Email deliverability is a measurement and a set of practices.
 It spans metrics, industry requirements, conditions, and actions (including experimentation and analysis) that impact the likelihood that a sender’s email will (a) wind up in the recipient’s inbox (b) in a timely fashion.
 It includes the use of various software tools.
-And it is impacted by the behavior of individual email users and by technical changes made to third-party tools. </p><p>Good email deliverability rates cohere with good end-user experiences.</p>
+And it's impacted by the behavior of individual email users and by technical changes made to third-party tools. </p><p>Good email deliverability rates cohere with good end-user experiences.</p>
 </details><br/><br/>

 ### Resource